TheFuturoHouse.com | Latest Site News & Updates

 Along with information about the upcoming disassembly of the Futuro Tim also confirmed a little of the history of the unit and provided a little information about its condition.

-Tim tells that he does not think the Futuro has ever been disassembled since it was purchased by the original owner, Peter Farrell, around 1975 and that he believes the unit was relocated from Whangaparaoa
+Tim tells us that he does not think the Futuro has ever been disassembled since it was purchased by the original owner, Peter Farrell, around 1975 and that he believes the unit was relocated from Whangaparaoa

 As for the condition of the unit Tim writes:

 "As the site is exposed to the elements in its seaside environment the support ring is suffering extensive rust and we will be using a scaffold to support the base of the Futuro during its disassembly.
 The surface of the gel coat has fared much better.
-In my opinion the Gelcoat finish of the NZ Version of the Futuro seems to have weathered better than say the U.S. version, may be in part to the fact they were manufactured by a company experienced in fibreglass boat building."
+In my opinion the Gelcoat finish of the NZ Version of the Futuro seems to have weathered better than say the U.S. version, may be in part to the fact they were manufactured by a company experienced in fiberglass boat building.

-Not strictly a Raglan update but just to "close the circle" Nick McQuoid tells me that while he was, for some time, looking to purchase the Raglan unit he pulled out of that because he found a newly "rediscovered" unit in storage in Invercargill
+Not strictly a Raglan update but just to "close the circle" Nick McQuoid tells us that while he was, for some time, looking to purchase the Raglan unit he pulled out of that because he found a newly "rediscovered" unit in storage in Invercargill

 of 101613 Nick tells us he has now purchased a third unit and is clearly on the way to "cornering the market" in New Zealand.
 Got any "career advice" Nick?

 In the post Nick recounts how:

 "Circumstances changed for previous owner who can no longer disassemble it in time so it was offered to me at a very good discounted price.
 Yay!
-Pull down over New Years!!"
+Pull down over New Years!!

-The Facebook post was accompanied by the two photos seen to the left - hope you don't mind me raiding your Facebook timeline Nick.
-Though not specifically stated in the post I am assuming that 2014 will see another Futuro on the way to Rangiora to join the two already there.
+The Facebook post was accompanied by the two photos below - hope you don't mind us raiding your Facebook timeline Nick.
+Though not specifically stated in the post we are assuming that 2014 will see another Futuro on the way to Rangiora

 The Raglan Futuro has now been sold; the sale was for $80K and was for the Futuro only, neither the land nor the other buildings were a part of the deal.
 The buyer was from Christchurch; no indications as yet of whether the Futuro will move there but since the land was not a part of the deal the assumption must be that it will be moved from its current location.
-Thanks for keeping me up to date with developments Sue.
+Thanks for keeping us up to date with developments Sue.

 It seems that the Raglan Futuro is on the market; up to be auctioned at 5:00 PM March 2nd 2013.
 The property at 115 Riria Kereopa Memorial Drive can be found listed for sale by Ray White Real Estate here

 In the listing we read that the property up for sale includes the spaceship, a second dwelling, a large 3 car garage and a brand new 30 year lease.
 There are open viewings February 6th and 9th and the property will be auctioned March 2nd if no one purchases it before then.

 A Waikato Times article by Daniel Adams that can be found on stuff.co.nz

 Adams tells us that:

-"Ray White real estate agent Stephen O'Byrne says there is good interest in the quirky offering, priced at 'high twos, low threes'."
+"Ray White real estate agent Stephen O'Byrne says there is good interest in the quirky offering, priced at 'high twos, low threes'.

 The article goes on to recount how sea captain Peter Farrell decided to buy the Futuro after some of his junior officers saw it in Tauranga in the 1970s.
 Sadly Mr. Farrell recently passed and hence the upcoming auction.